g-leech/argmin-gravitas/_includes/psy/developmental.md

 </div><br>

-* Evidence for a small <span class="b">marshmallow effect</span>, that ability to delay gratification as a 4 year old predicts educational outcomes at 15 or beyond (Mischel).<br> After controlling for the socioeconomic status of the child's family, the Marshmallow effect is r=0.05 or <a href="{{marsh}}">d=0.1</a> one-tenth of a standard deviation for an additional minute delay, with nonsignificant p-values.
-And since it's usually easier to get SES data...
+* Mixed evidence for a small <span class="b">marshmallow effect</span>, that ability to delay gratification as a young person predicts educational outcomes at 15 or beyond (Mischel).<br>
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>